Learning how to remember passwords is fun and easy.

 To create a Memory Palace optimally, I suggest starting with a simple and familiar location.

 Keep the task simple and focused by drawing a simple diagram to help train your mind to travel spatially in a refined manner.
-This simple program shows you how:
+This simple program shows you how, including exercises that make sure you always have enough Memory Palaces for your passwords:

 Making sure your memorized passwords enter long term memory

-Whether or not you use the Memory Palace technique, you need to make sure that you get the passwords into easy recall.
+Whether or not you use the Memory Palace technique, you need to make sure that you get the passwords into long-term memory.

-To do that, you need to practice bringing them to mind.
+To do that, you need to practice bringing your passwords to mind.
 The Memory Palace makes the process easy because you can look into your mind and recall your images or the lyrics you used.

 Aim to repeat the password at least five times per day until you’ve nailed it.